 Other Netherlands Work Permit Info

-Do not forget to take a look at Netherlands dress code because how you dress is the one of the most important attribute in being hired.
+When you receive an invitation to the Netherlands job interview, you may apply for a Netherlands visa and work permit.
+Then prepare yourself for a job interview and take a look at the Netherlands dress code because how you dress is one of the most important attributes in being hired.

 Good luck with your Netherlands work permit!